-Gold Rush is an original map for Team Fortress 2 using a new gamemode called Payload.
+Gold Rush is an original map for Team Fortress 2 and debut of the Payload game type.
 In Gold Rush, the attackers must escort a cart to the end of the stage while the defenders attempt to block their progress.

 Mechanics of Payload

 Payload behaves quite similarly to attacker-defender capture point maps in TF2.
 There are checkpoints on each stage that serve as both progress trackers and access determinants.
-When the cart reaches a checkpoint, it changes the map layout by closing and opening doors in the attacking team's favor.
+When the cart reaches a checkpoint, the round timer is extended and the map layout changes in the attacking team's favor (pathways open and close).
 The cart will not move backwards past a checkpoint.
-Also like CP maps, the attackers have shorter respawn time to compensate for the advanced preparation and protection given to the defenders.
+Also like CP maps, the attackers have shorter respawn times to compensate for the advanced preparation and protection given to the defenders.
 If the defenders win a stage, or if the attackers win all three, the teams switch roles.

 Gold Rush has three distinct stages that are further divvied up by checkpoints.
 Points are awarded to a team for each checkpoint they reach, up to 7 for a flawless victory.
 At the end of each stage the players move to the next location and the timer restarts.
 RED is given setup time at the start of each stage to compensate for the spawn time and location advantages given to BLU at the beginning of each match.